jociet101/playmate-capstone/README.md

 ### 2. Screen Archetypes

 * Home Tab
-   * View own sessions in a carousel view on home tab
+   * View upcoming sessions in a carousel view
+   * View suggested sessions in the same way
    * Take preferences quiz to get better suggestions
 * Calendar
    * See own sessions on a calendar